joshuadavidthomas/django-bird/README.md

 {% endbird %}
 ```

+In this example, we're using an `on` attribute to specify when each button's JavaScript should be loaded and executed.
+This approach could significantly improve page load times and performance, especially for pages with many interactive components.

 ### Custom HTML Tag

 I'm a huge fan of the approaches taken by libraries like [django-cotton](https://github.com/wrabit/django-cotton), [dj-angles](https://github.com/adamghill/dj-angles), and Laravel's [Flux](https://fluxui.dev).
 They let you use custom HTML-like elements that compile down to native templatetags during loading.

 This gives you the full power of Django's template language, but in a much nicer package.
 Compare [this django-allauth template](https://github.com/pennersr/django-allauth/blob/f03ff4dd48e5b1680a57dca56617bf94c928f2cf/allauth/templates/account/email.html) with [these django-cotton examples](https://github.com/wrabit/django-cotton#walkthrough).
 The allauth template, while powerful, is a mess of tags that barely resembles HTML.
 The cotton templates, on the other hand, look like clean, custom web elements.

 After working with devs from the JavaScript world and using a handful of JavaScript frameworks myself, Django templates can feel ancient compared to JSX.
-A custom HTML tag approach won't solve all these issues, but it's ...
+A custom HTML tag approach could offer a more familiar and readable syntax for component-based development in Django, bridging the gap between traditional Django templates and modern frontend practices.

+Here's a comparison of how a button component might be used with the current django-bird syntax and a potential custom HTML tag syntax:

 ```htmldjango
 {% bird button %}